akka/akka/akka-docs/src/main/paradox/scala/routing.md

 <a id="resizable-routers"></a>
 ## Dynamically Resizable Pool

-Most pools can be used with a fixed number of routees or with a resize strategy to adjust the number of routees dynamically.
+@scala[Most]@java[All] pools can be used with a fixed number of routees or with a resize strategy to adjust the number of routees dynamically.

 There are two types of resizers: the default `Resizer` and the `OptimalSizeExploringResizer`.